eelysee/eelysee/README.md

 ### Hi there 👋

-My name is Edwige and I am learning Python and the Data Science Pipeline.
+My name is Edwige and I am a data scientist.

-I have been an Intelligence Analyst and a Finaincial Analyst; Now I am a learning data science so that I can better combine big data with Large Language Models.
+I love dealing with big datasets and creating theoretical business/organizational design models using LLM's.

+I am currently building deep learning models for sports data using pytorch.

 <!--
 **eelysee/eelysee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.